anonaddy/addy.io/source/_helpCategories/usernames.md

 ---
 extends: _layouts.help_category
 title: Usernames
-description: These articles provide information on how to add new additional usernames, update additional username descriptions, update additional username default recipients and delete additional usernames.
+description: These articles provide information on how to add new additional usernames, update username descriptions, update username default recipients and delete usernames.
-width: full
+order: 5
 ---

-These articles provide information on how to add new additional usernames, update additional username descriptions, update additional username default recipients and delete additional usernames.
+These articles provide information on how to add new additional usernames, update username descriptions, update username default recipients and delete usernames.